Climate change is a hot topic these days.

 Never be quiet, speak up.
 That’s your true right.
 That’s your freedom.
 Not a document made by a man with conditions of freedom.”

 He talked to me later about the evidence you can see at the nature preserve itself of dried and dead trees caused by drought and the fact that the pond was often dry in the summer.
 He believes that the drought and the recent and very devastating Southern California fires may be a result of the climate change crisis.
-You can see the dead trees in the image below at the pond of the Chatsworth Nature Preserve.

 I enjoy and learn so much talking to people like him who are in tune with the natural world and its many changes.
 I feel they’re wise in ways that many of us never experience especially those of us who live in urban environments and don’t see the damage as directly.